ladybug-tools/ladybug-web/README.md

 ## [Ladybug Web Shadow Core]( http://ladybug-analysis-tools.github.io/ladybug-web/shadow-core/ )

+* A basic engine for calculating and displaying analemmas and sun positions
+* Supports any latitude and longitude
+* Supports year, month, date, hour, minute date and time
+* Loads JSON files from a URL
+* Supports permalinks for the above plus
+	* Camera position and camera target
+	* Various other minor settings

 ## [Ladybug Web Shadow Explorer]( http://ladybug-analysis-tools.github.io/ladybug-web/shadow-explorer/ )

+* Two column menu and contents display
+	* Menu list files that can be displayed
+* Loads Markdown files and converts them to HTML
+* Loads JSON files using [Ladybug Web Shadow Core]( http://ladybug-analysis-tools.github.io/ladybug-web/shadow-core/ )
+* Updates sun position in real-time

 For details see the Read Me in [Ladybug Web Shadow Explorer]( http://ladybug-analysis-tools.github.io/ladybug-web/shadow-explorer/ )